12 Best PPC Platforms in 2025

 10. RevContent

-RevContent is a native advertising platform, meaning the ads are designed to match the content of the platform they appear on.
+RevContent is the best PPC platform for native advertising, meaning the ads are designed to match the content of the platform they appear on.
 For example, if your ad is to appear on a news website, it will appear as a sponsored article to match the platform’s content and style.

 The platform was founded in 2013 and it’s now valued at more than $40 billion.

-• Reach: Reaches about 97% of households in the United States, according to Quantcast.
+• Reach: Reaches about 97% of households in the United States.

 • Ad format: Supports sponsored content ads and video ads.